Skip to content

 Spring Boot Configuration

-Method 1: Using a Configuration Class
+Method 1: Using Configuration Class

 @Bean